Central Narcotics Bureau (CNB)

 Importation of Food Products Containing Poppy Seeds

-Any company or person who wishes to import them or any foodstuff that contain the substance (regardless of the amount or purpose) must submit the Inward Declaration Form which can also be downloaded from here together with a certificate from the exporting country or the country of origin of the poppy seeds.
+Any company or person who wishes to import poppy seeds or any food products that contain poppy seeds or both (regardless of the amount or purpose) must submit the Inward Declaration Form (download) together with a certificate from the exporting country or the country of origin of the poppy seeds.

 You must send a sample of the seeds or food product or both to the Health Sciences Authority (‘HSA’) located at 11 Outram Road, Singapore 169078 for analysis.